Marex (MRX)

 Ian Lowitt, Group Chief Executive Officer

-Ian Lowitt was appointed Chief Executive Officer of Marex in January 2016, having served as a Director since November 2012.
-Previously, he worked at Barclays Bank, where he managed the integration of businesses and support functions following the acquisition of Lehman Brothers, and also served as the Chief Operating Officer of Barclays Wealth America.
-He spent 14 years at Lehman Brothers, holding roles such as Chief Financial Officer (he was the last CFO before its 2008 collapse), Co-Chief Administrative Officer, Head of Strategy, Global Treasurer, and Head of Tax.
-He joined Lehman Brothers in 1994 from McKinsey and Company.
-Marex's history includes a 2010 investment by hedge fund JRJ Group, which took a significant stake and appointed former Lehman Brothers bankers to the board.
+Ian Lowitt was appointed Chief Executive Officer in January 2016 and a Director in November 2012.
+Prior to Marex, he served as COO of Barclays Wealth America, managing the integration of Lehman Brothers' businesses and support functions after Barclays' acquisition.
+He spent 14 years at Lehman Brothers, holding roles such as Chief Financial Officer and Co-Chief Administrative Officer, and was the firm's last CFO before its 2008 collapse.
+Lowitt also served as Head of Strategy, Global Treasurer, Head of Tax, and European Chief Administrative Officer at Lehman Brothers.
+Marex's ownership was significantly shaped by the acquisition of a 74% stake by the hedge fund JRJ Group in 2010, which appointed former Lehman Brothers bankers to its board.

 Rob Irvin, Group Chief Financial Officer

-Rob Irvin became Marex's Chief Financial Officer in April 2023 and was appointed as a Director in May 2023.
-Before joining Marex, he spent a decade at HSBC, where his roles included Global CFO for HSBC's Private Bank and CFO of Global Banking.
-His work at HSBC focused on implementing structural change, executing strategy, and improving capital efficiency.
-Prior to HSBC, he was an assistant director in transaction services at Deloitte LLP, where he specialized in financial and operational due diligence for major capital markets transactions.
-He is a chartered accountant.
+Rob Irvin became Chief Financial Officer in April 2023 and was appointed as a Director in May 2023.
+He joined Marex after a decade at HSBC, where his roles included Global CFO for HSBC's Private Bank and, previously, CFO of HSBC's Investment Bank.
+Irvin is a chartered accountant and previously worked in Deloitte's transaction services division, focusing on financial and operational due diligence for major capital markets transactions.

 Simon van den Born, President